 Turin Duomo and the Holy Shroud

-Turin’s Duomo, in Reinassance style (1400s), is dedicated to San Giovanni Battista.
+Turin’s Duomo, in Reinassance style (the 1400s), is dedicated to San Giovanni Battista.
 In the last chapel on the left, under the Royal Tribune, there’s the Holy Shroud.

 The Shroud is a linen cloth bearing the image of a man.
 According to tradition, it is the burial cloth of Jesus Christ.

-Very close to the Duomo, inside a public park, Porta Palatina is one of Turin’s Roman ruins and the best preserved 1st century Roman gate in the whole world.
-Originally it was one of the access point to the city through the city walls.
+Very close to the Duomo, inside a public park, Porta Palatina is one of Turin’s Roman ruins and the best-preserved 1st-century Roman gate in the whole world.
+Originally it was one of the access points to the city through the city walls.

-The cinema museum is located inside the most famous landmark of Turin, the so called Mole Antonelliana.
-It is the symbol of Turin and I like it so much that, as souvenir, I bought precisely a small blue Mole statue to adorn my desk.
+The cinema museum is located inside the most famous landmark of Turin, the so-called Mole Antonelliana.
+It is the symbol of Turin and I like it so much that, as a souvenir, I bought precisely a small blue Mole statue to adorn my desk.